wunderf1tz/GentTooxedo-Infinity/README.md

 **sys-kernel/linux-firmware**

-Added **this lines** to have the firwmare and microcode patches loaded by the kernel on bootup:
+Added **this lines** to have the firmware and microcode patches loaded by the kernel on bootup:

 ```markdown
 Device Drivers  --->